classtranscribe/Deployment/README.md

   `git submodule foreach git pull origin master`

-4. Following instructions below for either development build or production build.
+4. Then use the development build instructions or the production build instructions below -